michelesr/thesis/src/ci.md

 - a Continuous Integration tool
 - Docker and docker-compose

-For every component used in the implementation, will be exposed the installation and configuration procedure.
+For every component used in the implementation, the installation and configuration procedure will be exposed.
 A desktop machine will be used for the installation of the environment, but the procedure is completely replicable in a server that runs a GNU/Linux operating system.

 ## Gogs - Go Git Service